 Self-service has become the channel of choice for customers in many countries, as surprising as it seems.
 Customers increasingly prefer to interact with effective self-service solutions that allow them to take care of their business without the assistance of live agents.

-- Automation solutions – Intelligent virtual agents (IVAs), virtual assistants (VAs), robotic process automation (RPA) and workflow have emerged as essential enablers for enterprises.
-These solutions are being used to automate activities and tasks that do not require the cognitive capabilities or decision-making intelligence of live employees.
+Intelligent virtual agents (IVAs), virtual agents (VAs), robotic process automation (RPA), and workflow have emerged as essential enablers for enterprises.
+These solutions automate activities and tasks that do not require the cognitive capabilities or decision-making intelligence of live employees.
 These concepts have been around for years, but what is new is the ease with which they can be applied to all types of business challenges.

-- Analytics-enabled quality management (AQM) – After over 50 years of performing quality management (QM) the same way, which was highly people-intensive, even when supported by an application, AI-enabled interaction analytics is now able to automate and greatly improve the process.
-AQM solutions are game-changers for companies; they can now ‘listen” to 100% of their voice and digital interactions to gain an understanding of why people are contacting them, and to see which of their automated and live agents are doing a good job in handling the interactions and where changes are needed.
+After over fifty years of performing quality management (QM) the same way, which was highly people-intensive, even when supported by an application, AI-enabled speech analytics is now able to automate and greatly improve the process.
+Analytics-Enabled Quality Management (AQM) solutions are game changers for companies.
+They can now “listen” to 100 percent of their voice and digital interactions to gain an understanding of why people contact them and see which of their automated and live agents are doing a good job in handling the interactions and where changes are needed.

 The pandemic accelerated their rollout but not their viability.
-The companies that are going to come out of the pandemic well-positioned to succeed in whatever the “new normal” looks are those that are taking the actions needed to move thoughtfully into the digital future.
+The companies that are going to come out of the pandemic well-positioned to succeed in whatever the new normal looks like are those that are taking the actions needed to move thoughtfully into the digital future.